Information on the remuneration of the Executive Officers

 Stock ownership obligations

-A report was made to the Board of Directors on February 16, 2015 on the application of this rule in force since 2007 for the exercises of stock options made within the scope of the 2007 and 2008 stock option plans.
+A report was made to the Board of Directors on February?15, 2016 on the application of this rule in force since 2007 for the stock options exercised by the executive officers within the scope of the 2007 and 2008 stock option plans.

 “Say on Pay”

-The Board of Directors adopted the draft resolutions and the summary tables showing the elements of remuneration due or allocated to Mr Beno?t Potier, Chairman and Chief Executive Officer, and Mr Pierre Dufour, Senior Executive Vice-President, respectively, in respect of 2014, which will be put to the advisory vote of the shareholders at the Annual Shareholders’ Meeting on May?6, 2015.
+The Board of Directors adopted the draft resolutions and the summary tables showing the elements of remuneration due or allocated to Mr Beno?t Potier, Chairman and Chief Executive Officer, and Mr Pierre Dufour, Senior Executive Vice-President, respectively, in respect of 2015, which will be put to the advisory vote of the shareholders at the Annual Shareholders’ Meeting on May?12, 2016.

 1 For the sake of transparency and exhaustiveness, all references to the remuneration of Pierre Dufour in this document take into account his remuneration in respect of his offices in both France and Germany.